seed93/gopro_multiview_gui/Readme.md

 ##Multiview and Control GUI of Gopro Hero 4

 This is a GUI for Gopro Hero 4.

-Using multiple network adapters connected with each gopro, this program can take control of multiple gopros and enable live preview and file transfer.
+###Features

+* connect gopros with multiple PCs
+* liveview
+* file transfer
+* power on and off
+* most control methods
+* windows and linux supported

+A python script is given for connecting wifi and setting ip address under windows.

-Be sure that every connected gopro has an IP like 10.5.5.* (this could be manually assigned).
+Be sure that every connected gopro has an IP like 10.5.5.*.

 ![multi gro](http://i4.tietuku.com/bb840f6edbb6c704.jpg  "gopro")